Symmetry and Topology of Monitored Quantum Dynamics: Topology of monitored free fermions

-{\it Topology}.---We characterize topology of non-Hermitian dynamical generators $L_t$.
+We characterize topology of non-Hermitian dynamical generators $L_t$.
 Two $L_t$'s are topologically equivalent if they can be deformed into each other while preserving symmetry and a certain gap structure; otherwise, they are topologically distinct.
-Their topology is captured by the homotopy group of their classifying spaces dependent on the form of the gap.
-However, intrinsic randomness generally eliminates a spectral gap.
-This situation is reminiscent of disordered topological insulators, where quenched disorder obscures the energy gap, yet topology remains stable due to the localization of in-gap states (e.g., see Refs.~\cite{prodan2010, wangtong21}).
+Their topology is captured by the homotopy group of their classifying spaces, dependent on the form of the gap.
+In the present setting, intrinsic spacetime randomness generally precludes a conventional spectral gap.
+This situation is reminiscent of disordered topological insulators, where quenched disorder obscures the energy gap, yet topology remains stable due to the localization of in-gap states (see, e.g., Refs.~\cite{prodan2010, wangtong21}).